mathiasertl/django-ca/docs/source/intro.rst

 #.
 Written in Python 3.7+, Django 2.2+ and cryptography 3.3+.
 #.
 Management via command line and/or via Djangos admin interface.
 #.
 Get email notifications about certificates about to expire.

+Please see https://django-ca.readthedocs.org for the most recent documentation.